apostrophecms/apostrophe/README.md

 Two cool things happen here.
 First, we extend the `apostrophe-pieces` module to create a module for managing blog posts, and we use `addFields` to extend the schema to include publication date and time fields.

-Then, we add a constructor function in which we create a `beforeSave` method. `apostrophe-pieces` automatically calls `beforeSave` whenever a blog post is saved in the editor.

-Our `beforeSave` method creates an easily sorted `publishedAt` field based on the publication date and time.
+Then, we add a constructor function in which we override the `beforeSave` method. `apostrophe-pieces` automatically calls `beforeSave` whenever a blog post is saved in the editor.
+By default `beforeSave` does nothing.
+Our version will update an easily sorted `publishedAt` field based on the publication date and time.